 Project type: Renovation

-When Jude and Anna received a phone call from a close friend asking if they’d be interested in buying a workers’ cottage in the beautiful High Weald in West Sussex, the timing couldn’t have been worse.
-Anna was pregnant with their daughter Astrid – now six – and they’d just had their attic converted in their old home in ...ReadSee all projects
+When Jude and Anna received a phone call from a close friend asking if they would be interested in buying a run-down workers’ cottage in the beautiful High Weald in West Sussex, the timing was less than ideal.
+Anna was pregnant with their daughter and they’d just had their attic converted in their home in Brighton.
+Despite this, they took the ...ReadSee all projects

 Jenny’s story: A simple, beautiful, and light urban Passivhaus